mirsujat/react-modal/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+##Features
 A fully accessible and flexible React modal built according [WAI-ARIA Authoring Practices](http://www.w3.org/TR/wai-aria-practices/#dialog_modal).

-This module provides a minimally styled "[container](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0)" component to wrap your fully-styled "presentational" component.
-It provides the following features, while giving you complete control of the content:
+-Minimum style

 - Focus is trapped within the modal: Tab and Shift+Tab will cycle through the modal's focusable nodes without returning to the main document beneath.
 - Escape will close the modal.
 - Scrolling is frozen on the main document beneath the modal.
-- When the modal closes, focus returns to the element that was focused just before the modal activated.
+- When the modal closes, focus returns to the element that was focused just before the modal open.
 - The dialog element has an ARIA `role` of `dialog` (or `alertdialog`).
 - The dialog element has an ARIA attribute designating its title, either `aria-label` or `aria-labelledby`.
-- By default, clicking on the modal's underlay (outside the dialog element) will close the modal (this can be disabled).
+- By default, clicking on the modal's Backdrop (outside the dialog element) will close the modal (this can be disabled).
 - The modal is appended to the end of `document.body` instead of its taking up its source-order position within the React component tree.

-"Flexible" mostly means that this module provides absolutely minimal inline styles — just enough to get the thing working — but does not provide "complete" modal styling that would get in your way.
-You get to (have to) style the dialog yourself.
-(Maybe make a fancy-looking modal module that others could use, which depends on this one behind the scenes?)

 ## Project Goals

 - Full accessibility
 - Maximum flexibility
 - Absolutely minimal styling
-- Modular construction: this module is built on top of a few small JS modules that could be used by other React and non-React frontend components:

 ## Details